Member Solutions

 Step 4: Set Fair and Strategic Pricing

-Pricing is a delicate balance between accessibility for members and sustainability for your organization.
+Pricing is a delicate balance between accessibility for members and sustainability for you.
 Set it too high, and you risk alienating potential members; set it too low, and you may undermine the perceived value of your offering.

 A fair pricing strategy begins with a realistic understanding of your audience’s budget.
 Entry-level options should be priced so they feel like a low-risk commitment, while higher-tier memberships should be positioned as premium experiences that are well worth the investment.